WilliamJardim/MLP/README.md

    - Do not have normalization

-In some parts of the Feedforward and Backpropagation code, i used some strategies that are used by Jason Brownlee.
+In some parts of the Feedforward and Backpropagation code, i used some similar strategies that are used by Jason Brownlee.
 Below are a list that describes this better:

   - **feedforward_sample:**